 DICK: Now, here is where we keep all of our meat.

 We see outside not the blackboard but instead the time clock, that is because though Kubrick showed Dick beginning to show Wendy into the walk-in freezer, C4, he is here entering C3, where is kept the meat and is opposite from C4.
-This could be viewed as a kind of doubling or mirroring, but there is no voice overlaying the two shots in such a way that binds them together, as we had in the parking lot with Stuart beginning his response to Wendy at one end of the parking lot and there being no interruption in the voice when the next shot showed them at the other end, past the entry.
+This could be viewed as a kind of doubling or mirroring.

-Still, when viewers comprehend they are in C3 rather than C4, this is realized as being one of the weirder and obvious reversals.
+When viewers comprehend they are in C3 rather than C4, this is realized as being one of the weirder and obvious reversals.
 And, indeed, it's interesting the way this is done.
-They are shot entering C4 to the left, and when they exit C3 Kubrick has us looking from an opposing view in the hall and so they exit C3 from the left of the screen.
+The actors are shot entering C4 to the left, and when they exit C3 Kubrick has us looking from an opposing view in the hall and so they exit C3 from the left of the screen.